 Summer and warmer weather is coming, and you want to get your kids out and about to help them burn off some energy, but you have very small yards to play games in.
 While this may discourage you initially, there are several fun swing sets for small yards available.
 We’ve spent hours researching and combing through the best swing sets to provide you a comprehensive list.
 So, sit back, relax, and compare our 10 best swing set choices to find the one that is ideal for both your kids and your small space.

-- 9. Swing-N-Slide Wooden Swing Set
+- 9. Lewiston Retreat Wooden Swing Set – Best For Sliding

 - Swing Sets for Small Yards – Buying Guide

 1. Lifetime Monkey Bar Adventure Swing Set – Top Pick

 The first swing set on the list is a heavy-duty product that has one trapeze bar, three belt swings, and gym rings included to give your kids hours of entertainment without getting in the way of your back or front yard landscaping.
 Every swing chain on this set has rubber grips on it, and this is a necessary safety feature to prevent your kids from accidentally pinching their fingers as they play.
 The nine-foot wavy slide is safe with a slightly lower slope to it, and there is a fireman’s pole that encourages hours of imaginative play.
 The three belt swings give the chance for several kids to play at once.